 The 500 dollar bill is a real United States currency bill that is long out of circulation.
-These bills are now collector's items and they can be quite valuable even in poor condition.
+These bills are now collector's items and they can be quite valuable.
 Keep reading to learn more about these old bills, the different series, and what they are valued at.

 There were several different issues of the 500 dollar bill so multiple people appeared on the front of them.
 However, the most common issue varieties feature president William Mckinney on the front.
 So Mckinney is the person commonly thought of as the face of the 500 dollar bill.

 President Abraham Lincoln was featured on the 1882 and 1922 gold certificates but these bills are far less common.

 The 500 Dollar Bills were not specialty notes.
 In fact, they have a long history as United States currency.
 The first of these notes were issued in 1780 by the Province of North Carolina and later Virginia started printing their own large denomination bills.
 500 dollar bills were also popular during the Civil War.

 When the federal bank notes started to get issued back in 1861, the large denomination bills had a three year interest bearing period.
 These were essentially Treasury Notes, because they were a short-term loan to the government.
 Even back in the day, you would hardly ever see these notes in circulation.
 They were made for only large purchases and down-payments.
 So for that reason they were mostly used by banks.

 Large denomination bills such as the 500 dollar bill, 1000 dollar bill, 5,000 dollar bill, and 10,000 dollar bill were last printed in 1945 and taken out of circulation in 1969 due to lack of usage.
 They are still considered to be legal tender today.
 However the collectible value of one of these bills will usually be much higher than the face value.